Moonbase59/autocue/README.md

 radio = playlist(prefix="autocue2:", "/home/matthias/Musik/Playlists/Radio/Classic Rock.m3u")
 ```

 Alternatively, you can set `enable_autocue2_metadata()` and it will process _all files_ Liquidsoap handles.
 Use _either_—_or_, but not _both_ variants together.
-If running video streams, you might also want to _exclude_ the video files from processing, by annotating `liq_autocue=false` for them, for instance as a playlist prefix. `autocue2` _can_ handle multi-gigabyte video files, but that will eat up _lots_ of CPU (and bandwidth) and might bring your station down.
+If running video streams, you might also want to _exclude_ the video files from processing, by annotating `liq_autocue2=false` for them, for instance as a playlist prefix. `autocue2` _can_ handle multi-gigabyte video files, but that will eat up _lots_ of CPU (and bandwidth) and might bring your station down.

 `autocue2` offers the following settings (defaults shown):